Software-Solutions-Australia/Hypetrigger-Companion/README.md

-# Hypetrigger Companion v0.1.7 by Software Solutions Australia (Disguise_AU)
+# Hypetrigger Companion v0.1.7 by Software Solutions Australia

 ### Hypetrigger Companion will create a marker for Hypetrigger to detect when processing, this is useful for games that do not provide any text for Hypetrigger to detect.